-Findings: Of the samples examined, 36 were positive, representing a prevalence rate of 6.94%.
-Male patients were the most infested, with a rate of 7.17% compared to 6.74% for female patients.
+Findings: Total of 519 sample, 36 were positive, representing a prevalence rate of 6.94%.
+Male patients were the most infested of 7.17% compared with 6.74% for female patients.
 Adults aged 45 to 60 and children under 15 were the most infested, with prevalences of 10.29% and 7.65% respectively.
 The helminths encountered were Ascaris lumbricoides (86%), Taenia saginata/solium (8%), Dicrocoelium dentriticum (3%) and Hymenolepis nana (3%).

 Conclusion: The results of our study show that intestinal helminthiasis is still present in Dakar, even if the rate is low and the study was only conducted in one hospital.

-Keywords: Helminthiasis, Prevalence, Dakar
+Keywords: Helminthiasis, Intestinal, Prevalence, Dakar, Coproparasitological

 1. Introduction

 Helminthiasis refers to parasitic diseases caused by intestinal parasitic worms, known as helminths (Guillaume, 2007).
-These can be divided into three main groups: nematodes, trematodes and cestodes.
+These can be divided into three main class groups: nematodes, trematodes and cestodes.
 Nematodes are roundworms with unsegmented bodies covered in hard integuments.
 They have a direct development cycle but can sometimes use an obligate or facultative intermediate host.
 Trematodes are flatworms with unsegmented bodies and a digestive tract without an anus, requiring two distinct intermediate hosts, most often an aquatic mollusc.
 Cestodes are flatworms, hermaphrodites whose bodies are divided into three parts: the head or scolex bearing the attachment organ, the neck, and the body or strobile formed of rings or proglottids requiring an intermediate host (Hedley & Wani, 2015).
 Contamination occurs mainly through the ingestion of contaminated food and water (oro-faecal contamination).
 These parasites are therefore closely linked to faecal contamination and are particularly common among populations in tropical developing countries where faecal hygiene is inadequate or non-existent (Parija et al., 2017).

 Intestinal helminthiasis is a public health problem in developing countries, affecting more than 2 billion people.
 Today, intestinal helminthiasis is one of the neglected tropical diseases, symptomatic of poverty and poor living conditions (Bethony et al., 2006).
 Those most affected are the poorest populations living in remote rural areas, slums or conflict zones.
 With little political impact, these diseases receive little attention and struggle to rise to the top of public health priorities (Ndiaye et al., 2013).
 Although mortality from these infections is relatively low and complications are uncommon, many cases nevertheless require hospital care.
 These complications, which include malabsorption, diarrhoea, blood loss, loss of working capacity, etc., constitute social and health problems, particularly in Senegal.
 Thus, these endemic intestinal parasitic infections are closely linked to economic and social development processes (Hotez et al., 2008).
+Gap research…?????

 The objective of this study is to determine the prevalence of intestinal helminthiasis in patients referred for parasitological examination of stool samples (KAOP: cysts, amoebas, eggs, parasites) at the Ouakam Military Hospital and to study their distribution according to age and gender.